,br>

 CONSTANTINE: Yes.

 ROVAS: (WITH COLD REGRET, AND FLATLY) I'm sorry, old man.
-War is war.
+War is

 THESPINA: Please, couldn't you let him go?